-Inspired by Alberta’s landscapes and driven by your needs, our newly unveiled redesign features dramatic statements and functional upgrades.Change can be so invigorating, and as we settle into this new decade, we’re excited about the plans, dreams, and opportunities that lie ahead for this great city, and for the clients and guests we’ll be welcoming through our doors.
-And since it’s those dreams that will always be at the heart of how we evolve over time, we’re thrilled to unveil our recent major upgrade: a rejuvenation of Macleod Hall, our most flexible large event space on offer.
+Inspired by Alberta’s landscapes and driven by your needs, our newly unveiled redesign features dramatic statements and functional upgrades.As we welcome back events, we’re excited about the plans, dreams, and opportunities that lie ahead for this great city, and for the clients and guests we’ll be welcoming through our doors once again.
+And since it’s those dreams that will always be at the heart of how we evolve over time, we’re thrilled to show you more about the rejuvenation of Macleod Hall, our most flexible large event space on offer.

 Uniquely designed by Canadians and Albertans, to celebrate our home.